Skip to main content

 • You will take your core courses in a prescribed sequence, together with your cohort.

-• You will take your four credits of elective courses during the second year of the program
+• You will take your four credits of specialization courses during the second year of the program

 Course Grading